 Tax free salary

-Many workers in the UAE engage tax consultants in their home countries to ensure that they meet the requirements of their income tax revenue collection agencies.
+- Many expats living in Dubai or elsewhere in the UAE engage tax consultants in their home countries to ensure that they meet the requirements of their income tax revenue collection agencies.

-- No country is crime free, but I have never felt at risk of violent crime in the years since I first moved to Dubai.
+- No country is crime free, but I have never felt at risk of violent crime in the years since I first came to live in Dubai.
 I realized this one night on my way home from the office.
 I had stayed late to finish up some work for month end and by the time I went home there was very little traffic on the roads.

 - As I waited at a quiet intersection for the lights to change, I realized that I felt no anxiety or fear and was instead calm and relaxed.
 In contrast, when I waited at a freeway off ramp or intersection in my Cape Town neighbourhood a week earlier, I was tense and hyper vigilant due to the high incidence of smash and grab events in the area.
 Thankfully since then the visible policing strategy of the Cape Town metro police has helped reduce this type of crime.